input-output-hk/ouroboros-phalanx-protocol/CPS/CPD/README.md

 - **Phase 2** also occupies **3** parts of the epoch (adjusted slightly to ensure the total reaches **10** parts in total.).
 - **Phase 3** takes up the remaining **4** parts of the epoch.

+Note that the third phase is only longer than the first one to complete the epoch duration.
+Consequently, we can assume that the CG property is already reached at the ninth part of an epoch.

 ### 1.3.5 The Randomness Generation Sub-Protocol